-The Vermont Symphony Orchestra; “Serenata” in Boca Raton; Folk tune project; Song CD from GPRRecords; viola sola; Jennifer Rivera
+The DaCapo Chamber Players; “Serenata” in Boca Raton; Folk tune project; Jennifer Rivera on GPR Records

 Phoenix Concerts in New York City will be recording their recent program “The Folk Tune Project” on GPR Records; to celebrate their 10th season Phoenix Concerts commissioned short piano trios inspired by folk tunes.
 I am one of the composers and my piece is called “Caprichito, Cuban Suite No. 3″; the performers are Roger Zahab, violin; David Russell, cello; Robert Frankenberry, piano.
 I will keep you posted on developments.

-Mezzo-soprano Jennifer Rivera is recording my little song cycle, “A Cuban in Vermont” on GPRRecords, with pianist Myra Huang.
+Mezzo-soprano Jennifer Rivera has recorded my song cycle, “A Cuban in Vermont” on GPRRecords, with pianist Myra Huang.
 I’ll let you know when it’s released.